istudormihai/project-WP2/README.md

 3. As an admin, I want to manage auction listings so that I can ensure fair auctioning and prevent fraudulent activity.

    - Admins can approve or reject auction listings.
-   - Suspicious bids or users can be removed.
+   - Suspicious bids can be removed.
-   - Admins can monitor ongoing auctions and bid history.

 ## Figma Wireframe
 https://www.figma.com/design/znRHRHxCUCTA42Pjqsmur1/Web-Programming-2?node-id=0-1&t=mqjsKbYTSO8GW2i5-1